-Figure I.3 track structure of V3C content using bitstream reconstruction of HEVC tile
+Figure G.3 track structure of V3C content using bitstream reconstruction of HEVC tile

 When the client plays the V3C content, it can identify the HEVC tile base track after finding the atlas track.
 To identify the HEVC tile base track, the client can choos the HEVC tile track that the tracks referenced by the ‘sabt’ track reference in the HEVC base track are identical the video component tracks referenced from the track reference in the atlas track.

-The decoding process of V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is shown in Figure I.4.
+The decoding process of V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is shown in Figure G.4.
 V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is decapsulated to atlas, occupancy, geometry, and attribute bitstream in decapsulator, respectively.
 The merged bitstream is generated from HEVC tile base track and HEVC tile tracks which are occupancy, geometry, attribute video component track according to bitstream reconstruction defined in ISO/IEC 14496-15.

-The bitstream (as merged bitstream in Figure I.4) contained occupancy, geometry, and attribute is decoded with a single decoder instance.
+The bitstream (as merged bitstream in Figure G.4) contained occupancy, geometry, and attribute is decoded with a single decoder instance.
 The decoded sequence which is output from decoder is divided into occupancy, geometry, and attribute sequences using the information of placement and resolution in ‘trif’ sample group in the HEVC tile base track.
 These divided data and atlas data are reconstructed to the volumetric frame.